Fried spider

 The taste has been described as bland, "rather like a cross between chicken and cod", with a contrast in texture from a crispy exterior to a soft centre.
-The legs contain little flesh, while the head and body have "a delicate white meat inside".
-The abdomen is often not consumed however, as it contains a brown paste consisting of organs, possibly eggs, and excrement.
+The legs contain little flesh, while the head and thorax have "a delicate white meat inside".
+The abdomen is often not consumed, however, as it contains a brown paste consisting of organs, possibly eggs, and excrement.
 Some people call it a delicacy while others recommend not eating it.

 In Mexico, tarantulas have been offered in tacos, with a serving of guacamole.
-However, Mexican law forbids the sale of many species of tarantula for human consumption, and vendors offering this delicacy have been shut down by the authorities.
+However, Mexican law forbids the sale of many species of tarantula for human consumption, and vendors offering this item have been shut down by the authorities.